 2. Requires audit (tax audit compulsory)

-Wherein a sole proprietorship requires a tax audit under Section 44AB:
+Wherein a sole prJune 30hip requires a tax audit under September 30:

-- Turnover exceeding ₹1 crore, cash equivalent transactions over ₹10 crores, or below 6%/8% under presumptive taxation with total income above basic exemption limit mandatorily require an audit for the business.
+- Turnover exceeding ₹1 crore, cash equivalent transactions exceeding ₹10 crores, or a tax rate of less than 6% or 8% under presumptive taxation with a total income above the basic exemption limit, mandatorily require an audit for the business.
 There are three audit triggers.

 3. Belated Return / Revised Return